jan25/jan25.github.io/README.md

 # Or use your favorite tool to serve static files
 ```

 If you're planning to use Github pages for deployments, please select folder as `public` in Settings section.
+Also, checkout `make deploy` command in provided Makefile.

 #### Credits